 The last thing you want to do on a day trip is spending the majority of your time driving.
 Especially in the summer months, driving into Cape Cod can be a nightmare.

 One of the easiest ways to get to Cape Cod from Boston is via ferry.
-The Bay State Cruise Company planning a cape cod day triphas a fast ferry that runs from Boston to Provincetown from May 16th through October 10th.
+The Bay State Cruise Company has a fast ferry that runs from Boston to Provincetown from May 16th through October 10th.
 The ferry leaves for Provincetown as early as 8:30 am and the last boat back to Boston departs at 7:30 PM.

 Round trip tickets cost about $90 for adults.
-The trip takes around 90 minutes and planning a cape cod day tripwill drop you off right in P-town.
+The trip takes around 90 minutes and will drop you off right in P-town.

 If you’d rather take the bus, Plymouth & Brockton Bus Company and Peter Pan Bus Lines both offer round-trip bus trips from Logan Airport and South Station.